The tools of an African witch doctor

 Poverty, hardships, and suffering are common in life, yet an innocent old woman sitting quietly at her compound could be called a witch and be blamed for someone's suffering.
-In Africa, witchcraft matters are dealt with cruelty, after consulting witch doctors.
+In Africa, matters are dealt with cruelty after consulting witch doctors.

-A man brutally murdered his own mother after a witch doctor told him that his suffering is caused by his own mother.
-This sounds strange but in many cases, mothers had confessed to being the one causing all havocs to their children.
+A man brutally murdered his own mother after a witch doctor told him that his suffering was caused by his own mother.
+This sounds strange, but in many cases, mothers had confessed to being the one causing all the havoc to their children.

 Many simply forget that there is a punishment for every evil thing done on this earth.
 Some people don't even believe that there is any punishment at all.